magicjascha/fuse_shift_tools/README.md

 Per default this is only a testrun, to check which emails would be sent:
 ```
-send_deadline_warning -[path to csv-file with unconfirmed registration ]
+send_deadline_warning -f [path to csv-file with unconfirmed registration ]
 ```
-To really send emails you have to set option -r
+To really send emails you have to adds option -r

 ### fakedata